The Best Vinyl Storage Ideas

 And then of course there are lots of other different versions of these too if you don’t need to put your machine on top, or want it to be a bit more open.

-So as well as the trolley, I then also have a Kallax from Ikea that I keep my black, gold, white and silver rolls stood up in as they are the ones I use most often, and then my transfer tape is in one of the boxes.
+As well as the trolley, I also have a Kallax from Ikea that I keep my black, gold, white and silver rolls stood up in as they are the ones I use most often, and then my transfer tape is in one of the boxes.

 Kallax units are so great for storage, as they’re a good price, they’re really easy to assemble and there are so many different ways you can use them to hold different items in.
 They also come in various different sizes as well so can fit in small and large spaces, and multiple colors if you have a certain scheme you want to stick to.